Most women can travel safely while pregnant. Flying does not increase your risk of early labour or miscarriage.

 Make sure you bring:

-- any medications in your hand luggage, including folic acid
+- any medicines in your hand luggage, including folic acid

-- a letter from your doctor and medical notes, if you carry them
+- a letter from your GP and medical notes, if you carry them

 Common concerns while flying